choutianxius/th14-rl/README.md

 - Stage 1, spell card 2, No. 4
 - Difficulty: Normal

+Note that the interface can only load the desired game level if your save file has certain progress (namely, you should have finished this spell card but not the less challenging ones).
+We will fix this constraint in the future.

 We expect the game process is active and you are on the title screen when initializing the environment by calling `Touhou14Env()`.
 The environment will be initialized to the start of the game run with the settings above.
 Also, the environment will keep the character always shooting, since there is no obvious advantage not doing so.

 ### Observation Space

-We use a composite observation space containing both the stacked game frames (with sidebar areas cropped out) and extra in-game information (currently, the position of the character).
+We use a composite observation space containing both the stacked game frames (with sidebar areas cropped out) and extra in-game information (the positions of the character and the boss).

 ### Action Space